grengaster/grengaster.github.ibm.io/README.md

 This blog will discuss the step-by-step process of creating an application and deploying it to multiple clouds using IBM MultiCloud Manager (version 3.1.2).

-**Pre-requisites:** This tutorial will assume that you have the following Command Line tools installed and pointing to your ICP cluster where MCM Hub is installed:
+**Prerequisites:** This tutorial will assume that you have the following Command Line tools installed and pointing to your ICP cluster where IBM Multicloud Manager Hub is installed:

     docker
     kubectl
     helm
     cloudctl

-If you need help installing these tools, please refer to the following link : [https://www.ibm.com/support/knowledgecenter/en/SSBS6K_3.1.2/manage_cluster/cli_guide.html]
+If you need help installing these tools, please refer to the following link: [https://www.ibm.com/support/knowledgecenter/en/SSBS6K_3.1.2/manage_cluster/cli_guide.html]

 ## **Start with an existing application**